 The offer and sale of the Certificates is limited to persons who, prior to receipt of our Offering Circular, were members of, contributors to, participants in, or affiliates of The Evangelical Covenant Church, including any program, activity, or organization that constitutes a part of The Evangelical Covenant Church, or any of its conferences, or any congregation of The Evangelical Covenant Church, or other persons who are ancestors, descendants, or successors in interest to such persons (Investors).
 This does not constitute an offer to sell or the solicitation of an offer to buy the Certificates.
 There shall not be any sale of the Certificates in any state in which such offer, solicitation, or sale is not authorized.
 The offering is made solely by the Offering Circular.
 The offering of Certificates involves certain risks, which are more fully disclosed in the Offering Circular under the heading "Risk Factors."
 In the event NCP exercises its right to redeem a Certificate prior to maturity and upon sixty (60) days notice to the holder thereof, payment of the outstanding principal and interest will be paid to the holder to the date of redemption.
-The Variable Rate Certificates, Demand Investment Certificates, Individual Retirement Account (IRA) Certificates, and Health Savings Account (HSA) Certificates are not available for sale to investors residing in South Carolina.
-The Variable Rate Certificates are not available for sale to investors residing in South Carolina.
-The Variable Rate Certificates company, including the Federal Deposit Insurance Corporation, or any state bank, insurance fund, or any other governmental agency.
+The Variable Rate Certificates, Demand Investment Certificates, Individual Retirement Account (IRA) Certificates, and Health Savinas Account (HSA) Certificates are not available for sale to investors residing in South Carolina.
+The Variable Rate Certificates and Demand Investment Certificates are not available for sale to investors residing in Louisiana.
+NCP's Certificates are not insured by any governmental agency or private insurance company, including the Federal Deposit Insurance Corporation, or any state bank, insurance fund, or any other governmental agency.